Watch this talk for motivation: Autonomous Testing and the Future of Software Development by Will Wilson.

 cli_check.py, and the Python API, defined in

-Currently you can use these checkers to assert values of data artifacts or log output.
-If you want to add test for new type of functionality in the CLI and/or the Python API, you should add a new method in the
+Currently, you can use these checkers to assert values of data artifacts or log output.
+If you want to add tests for new types of functionality in the CLI and/or the Python API, you should add a new method in the

 MetaflowCheck base class and corresponding implementations in